maciejs20/IBMCloudPakWorkshop/12-AppStacks/Modul-1.md

-Select Applications->Internet and open firefox browser
+Select `Applications->Internet` from the desktop menu and open `firefox` browser

 ![image-20200409150540376](Modul-1.assets/image-20200409150540376.png)

-We can now check that this is running by hitting the endpoint [http://localhost:3000](http://localhost:3000/):
+We can now check that the app is running by hitting the endpoint [http://localhost:3000](http://localhost:3000/).
+You have to use the browser on lab27 server, not on Your laptop!

 You should see output similar to the following: